lerina/lerina.github.io/html/code/rust-wasm/index.md

 -->

-### A no-bloat workflow
+### Let the tutorial begin!

 Wasm without npm and bundlers is actually quite simple.
 Unfortunately it's not easy to find **complete examples** on the web.

 Let's convert each example from wasm-bindgen to a no-bundle version.

+- In Part I, we'll get a example running.
+- Then in Part II, we'll study the code

-But before that we'll prepare our workspace, and setup out tools.
+But before that let's prepare our workspace, and setup our tools.

 It is assumed that you have Rust on your machine and cargo ready for use.
 (If not get the installer [here: rustup.rs](https://rustup.rs/){target="_blank"}).

-0. Get wasm-pack and something to serve our website locally
+#### 0. Get wasm-pack and something to serve our website locally

-0.1 wasm-pack
+##### 0.1 wasm-pack

 ```sh
 cargo install wasm-pack
 ```

-wasm-pack helps you build rust-generated WebAssembly packages Its a convinience that is widely used by the Rust community.
+wasm-pack helps you build rust-generated WebAssembly packages Its a useful convenience that is widely used by the Rust community.

-If your interested see [wasm-pack under the hood](./wasm-pack_under_the_hood.html)
+If your interested see [wasm-pack under the hood](./wasm-pack_under_the_hood.html){target="_blank"}

-0.2 Get a local tiny static file server
+##### 0.2 Get a local tiny static file server

 We need something to serve your website so we can test and see what we develop on our local machine.
 If you don't have one installed you can use [http](https://github.com/thecoshman/http){target="_blank"}